-This set takes a close look at the history of this country's drug policies, treatment options, and epidemics- alcohol, opium, morphine, herion, marijuana, crack cocaine, and the opioid crisis- and includes documents related to contemporary issues such as corporate accountability, controversial treatment, sentencing, racical and economic factors, and organized crime.
-This set organizes the historical documents related to drug policy into six areas:
+This title takes a close look at the history of this country's drug policies, treatment options, and epidemics- alcohol, opium, morphine, heroin, marijuana, crack cocaine, and the opioid crisis- and includes documents related to contemporary issues such as corporate accountability, controversial treatment, sentencing, racial and economic factors, and organized crime.